uiceds/cee-492-project-2025-gasc/cee492_report.typ

   caption: [Last Observed Year: Actual v.
 Predicted Profile], ) <proofread>

 It can be seen in Figure 8 that the predicted profile is in relatively good agreement with the actual profile.
 To make this observation more quantitative, the project team worked on applying accuracy metrics to the data.
 The project team chose to use the coefficient of determination (COD), more familiarly known as R^2, along with Root Mean Squared Error (RMSE) to gauge the accuracy of the model.
-The scope of analysis was limited to three bridges on the same river, the Bitterroot.
+The scope of analysis was limited to three structures on the same river, the Bitterroot.
 These structures included: P00007 043+0.666, S00373000+04001, S00370 000+0.5361.
 Both the upstream and downstream data were analyzed for these structures.
 Predictions made for the final observed year’s profile were made and the accuracy metrics were recorded.
 The results are presented in the following table, Table  6.

 #figure(
   caption: [Predictive Model Results],